Prescription Drug Rehab Center in Texas

 • Liver, Kidney, and Heart Damage: Long-term abuse can lead to damage to vital organs, including the liver, kidneys, and heart.

-• Cognitive Decline or Memory Issues: Chronic use can impair cognitive functions, leading to memory issues and decreased mental clarity.
+• Cognitive Decline or Memory Issues: Chronic use can impair cognitive functions, leading to memory issues and a decline in mental clarity.

 • Anxiety, Depression, or Other Mental Health Struggles: Long-term use can exacerbate or contribute to mental health disorders.